MIT Executive MBA

 Action Learning

-In Action Learning experiences, students apply the program’s methodologies and frameworks both to their organization and to team challenges focusing on other enterprises and industries of interest.
-Midway through the program, students take Organizations Lab (O-Lab), which is an opportunity to use their coursework so far—particularly in system dynamics and operations management – to fix a process in their own organization.
+In Action Learning experiences, you’ll apply the program’s methodologies and frameworks both to your own organization and to team challenges focusing on other enterprises and industries of interest.
+Midway through the program, you and your peers will take Organization Lab (O-Lab), an opportunity to use your coursework so far—particularly in system dynamics and operations management—to fix a process in your organization.

-In the final spring semester, students take the capstone Action Learning project, Global Labs.
-In Global Labs, they work as part of a tight-knit team of advisors helping the leaders of a company solve a demanding issue relating to innovation, global management, or global social challenges.
+In the final spring semester, it’s time for an Action Learning project in an Executive Labs course.
+In Global Organizations Lab (GO-Lab), you’ll work as part of a tight-knit team of advisors helping the leaders of a company solve a demanding issue relating to innovation, global management, or global social challenges.
 This can include one week at multiple company sites worldwide for field research and immersion in the company’s challenges.
+In IDEA Lab, you'll have the chance to work on your own or a classmate's innovation or entrepreneurship project or help an already existing innovation ecosystem maximize its impact.

 Electives

-During the three electives periods (January ’24, January ’25, and Spring ’25), students have an opportunity to deeply explore specific areas of interest.
-Each January, they choose to take one or two electives.
-In their final Spring semester, they take two electives chosen by the class.
+During three electives periods, you’ll have the opportunity to deeply explore specific areas of interest.
+Each January, you can take one or two electives.
+In the final Spring term, you can take up to three electives offered in the program schedule.
 Electives vary from year to year and include advanced topics and cutting-edge research.
-MIT EMBA students may also take advantage of full cross-registration privileges at Harvard and in MIT’s full-time programs.
+You may also take advantage of full cross-registration privileges at Harvard and in MIT’s full-time programs.